signalfx/splunk-otel-collector-heroku/README.md

 ---

-# Splunk OpenTelemetry Connector for Heroku
+# Splunk OpenTelemetry Collector for Heroku

-The Splunk OpenTelemetry Connector for Heroku is a [buildpack](https://devcenter.heroku.com/articles/buildpacks) for the [Splunk OpenTelemetry Connector](https://github.com/signalfx/splunk-otel-collector).
-The buildpack to installs and runs the Splunk OpenTelemetry Connector on a Dyno to receive, process and export metric and trace data for [Splunk Observability Cloud](https://www.observability.splunk.com/):
+The Splunk OpenTelemetry Collector for Heroku is a [buildpack](https://devcenter.heroku.com/articles/buildpacks) for the [Splunk OpenTelemetry Collector](https://github.com/signalfx/splunk-otel-collector).
+The buildpack to installs and runs the Splunk OpenTelemetry Collector on a Dyno to receive, process and export metric and trace data for [Splunk Observability Cloud](https://www.observability.splunk.com/):